 The Donald G.H.
-Bowman National Tax Moot is Canada’s first competitive moot on taxation.
+Bowman National Tax Moot is Canada’s first competitive moot on taxation and is administered by a committee of judges and practitioners.
 The Moot is named after the Honourable Donald G.H.
 Bowman, former Chief Justice of the Tax Court of Canada.

 Students compete over two days in two preliminary rounds, semi-finals and the final moot before a panel of three judges.
 Winners are announced at a dinner on the last day of the Moot.

 In 2017, we became a bilingual competition by allowing students to plead and prepare their written arguments in the official language of their choice.
 Interpreters are provided for bilingual moot(s).

 The 2020 Bowman Moot Winner: University of Saskatchewan

 In alphabetical order: Graham Fuga, Madison Miller, William Hampton and Anna Lekach with The Hon.
 Donald G.H.
 Bowman and The Honourable Judith M. Woods

 The 2020 Donald G.H.
 Bowman National Tax Moot took place in Toronto on February 28-29, 2020.